alexisvincent/voip/README.md

-# natbox
+# voip

-A Clojure library designed to ... well, that part is up to you.
+A simple voip system written in clojure

 ## Usage

-FIXME
+Start server on port 8000
+`java -jar voip.jar server 8000`

+Start client with hostname "alexisvincent" and connect to server at localhost:8000 `java -jar voip.jar client localhost 8000 alexisvincent`

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Alexis Vincent

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.